ipref/coredns-plugin-ipref/README.md

 IPREF needs new DNS resource record type.
 The plan is to register AA records with IANA.
 For now, as a workaround to allow development, the unavailable AA records are emulated by embedding them in TXT records.
-This is invisible to host performing name resolution.
+This is invisible to hosts performing name resolution.

 The *ipref* plugin depends on libunbound(3) which is C library, to compile this you have a dependency on C and cgo.
 You can't compile CoreDNS completely static.
 For compilation you